Please use another Browser

 Former National Winner is this Year’s Contact Person

-Siemens will be represented in its role of sponsor of the 52nd national final round by Dr. Frank Anton, who is now turning the vision of electric flying into reality at Siemens Corporate Technology.
+Siemens was represented in its role of sponsor of the 52nd national final round by Dr. Frank Anton, who is now turning the vision of electric flying into reality at Siemens Corporate Technology.
 Anton himself was the 1975 national winner of Jugend forscht in the field of technology.
 “Jugend forscht is great,” says Anton.
 “Young researchers have creative and innovative ideas, but they have reached their goals only by tenaciously persisting with their topics.
 This is what gives them the self-confidence they will need in order to come up with scientific answers and technological solutions for difficult issues in the future.
 We at Siemens have learned to listen to young researchers.
 Their self-confidence will serve as the basis of our company’s success in the decades ahead.”

 The Competition’s Categories